-To done differently in that situation, first I need to use empathy, The strangers may be quiet too like myself as they are also worried about being judged by me.
-If I put myself in the shoes of the strangers, they may be embarrassed by the social awkwardness too from getting no feedback from the audience.
-I can give values to the strangers by giving praise or coming up with a good question to show that I’m actively listening to what they said.
-The strangers would be appreciated by my feedback of understanding, rather than dead silent and poker face.
-Secondly, I could look more approachable to the strangers by giving a friendly smile, engaging in small talks and showing them my genuine compliment.
-These could probably open up the strangers to me so that I could feel more comfortable to open up myself to strangers at the same time.
-The connection is mutual and a good vibe requires teamwork.
-Lastly, I would practice better communication skills, ask questions to engage with strangers, use labelling to comment on the strangers’ responses to keep the conversation going and try to use humour or storytelling to ease the tension that builds up around strangers.
+To act differently in such a situation, I must first employ empathy.
+Strangers, like myself, maybe quiet because they are afraid of being evaluated by me.
+If I put myself in the position of the strangers, I’m sure they’re both mortified by the social discomfort of receiving no response from the crowd.
+I can add value to strangers by giving appreciation or coming up with a great question to indicate that I’m actively listening to what they say.
+Instead of being dead silent with a poker face, strangers would welcome my feedback and understanding.
+Second, I could appear more approachable by offering strangers a nice smile, engaging in small talk, and showing them my genuine compliment.
+These might potentially open up strangers to me, allowing me to feel more comfortable opening up to strangers simultaneously.
+The relationship is reciprocal, and a positive mood necessitates collaboration.
+Finally, I would improve my communication skills by asking questions to engage strangers, labelling to comment on strangers’ responses to keep the discussion continuing, and using humour or narrative to de-escalate the tension.